 Palate

-A soft, very smooth, fresh attack with a rounded body, velvety tannins, and prominent, crisp, ripe black fruit.
+A soft, very smooth, fresh attack with a rounded mouthfeel, velvety tannins, and prominent black fruit notes that are crisp and ripe.
 The finish is long.

 Serve